Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Characteristic At Least 5

-\begin{prop} Suppose that $p=5$. \begin{enumerate} \item If $a=1$ then $H$ fixes a $2$-space on $\Vmin$. \item For $a=2$, one of the following holds: $H$ and $N_{\bar G}(H)$ fix a $2$-space on $\Vmin$; $H$ fixes a line on $L(G)$ or $H$ stabilizes a $4$-space on $\Vmin$ that has a positive-dimensional stabilizer; $H$ stabilizes an $\sl_2$-subalgebra of $L(G)$. \item If $a=3$ then an element of order $63$ in $H$ is a blueprint for $\Vmin$, and hence $H$ is a blueprint for $\Vmin$. \end{enumerate} \end{prop} \begin{pf} Only the element of order $3$ is important here, and it has trace one of $-25,-7,2,20$, with the last case not possible, and so we get
+respectively.
+Furthermore, in the latter case $H$ stabilizes an $\slf_2$ subalgebra of $L(E_7)$. \item If $a=3$ then an element of order $63$ in $H$ is a blueprint for $M(E_7)$, and hence $H$ is a blueprint for $M(E_7)$. \end{enumerate} \end{proposition} \begin{proof} First let $a=1$.
+Only the element of order $3$ is important here, and it has trace one of $-25,-7,2,20$ (see Appendix \ref{app:traces}), with the last case not possible, and so the conspicuous sets of composition factors for $M(E_7)\downarrow_H$ are as follows: